 Can I make the bread faster?

-If you decide to knead the dough, simply make the dough as per recipe but keep kneading it until the dough becomes supple and mostly smooth, about 10-15 minutes.
-It will still be a little tacky and very close to but will not pass the window pane test.
 After the dough has been kneaded enough, incorporate the softened butter.
-Cover the dough and let it proof until doubled.
+Then, cover the dough and let it proof until doubled.
 A way to check is to poke the dough in the middle, and it shouldn't bounce back nor should the rest of the dough deflate.

 Why do I need to use hot water for the bread?